CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ^#^^#^ Exercise 2

 1. "census9" is accesible via [`webuse`][stata website data].
 Load it.
 2. Spend a minute looking at the data.
 What does this data seem to represent?
-What variables do we have?
-What year is the data collected from?
-   (`describe` will come in handy here!)
+What variables do we have? (`describe` will come in handy here!)
 3. Are there any missing states?
 4. What variables (if any) are numeric and what variables (if any) are strings?
 5. [Compress][compressing data] the data.
 How much space is saved?
 Why do you think this is?